Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 ## Internal state comparison

-To check whether two objects share the same internal state, even if they are different objects in memory, we have to roll our own solution.
+To check whether two objects share the same internal state, even if they are different objects in memory, we have to write our own method.

 --

-- Conventionally, this would be done by defining a method named `equals` that performs the comparison.
+- This is typically done by defining a method named `equals` that performs the comparison.

 --